-At Jesmond Therapy Centre we can offer CAT to individuals and couples.
+At Jesmond Therapy Centre we can offer therapists who practice CAT to individuals.
 CAT therapists always work at a pace which you can manage so that you do not feel too overwhelmed by your difficulties and CAT aims to enhance your sense of well-being.

 50 minutes £66.00